 - Total: about ₹125 cr.

-It indicates that primarily the money has been invested in debt instruments (bonds/debentures/mutual funds) etc. However, the management has also given about ₹8 cr. of cash to related parties, which is a cause of concern as despite being cash rich, the management has not been paying dividends to shareholders.
-Investors may need to analyse it further to take a better investment decision.
+It indicates that primarily the money has been invested in debt instruments (bonds/debentures/mutual funds) etc. However, the management has also given about ₹8 cr. of cash to related parties, which is a cause of concern as despite being cash-rich, the management has not been paying dividends to shareholders.
+Investors may need to analyse it further to make a better investment decision.

 An investor may read our detailed analysis of IST Ltd in the following article: Analysis: IST Ltd